CUSTOMER JOURNEY MAPPING: 10 SURE-FIRE STEPS TO SUCCESS!

 1. Anticipate the Customer Journey

-Spending some time up front and mapping the territory you are going to explore before going in the field is a critical part of the Customer Journey Mapping process.
-Hosting a workshop to bring together all your customer insights and understanding is an excellent way to engage stakeholders in the process; keep it high energy, inspirational and engaging.
-To provide context and scope for the research we suggest focusing on three (3) simple questions to maximize your investment in your upcoming research:
+Spending some time upfront and mapping the territory you will explore before going into the field is critical for the Customer Journey Mapping process.
+Hosting a workshop to bring together all your customer insights and understanding is an excellent way to engage stakeholders in the process and break down any organizational silos; keep it high energy, inspirational and engaging.
+To provide context and scope for the research, we suggest focusing on three (3) simple questions to maximize your investment in your upcoming study:

 What Do We Know?

 The insights you already have that can be supported by facts garnered from your own industry experience and/or past or prior research.